 Milford is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 10,979 people and five constituent neighborhoods, Milford is the eighth largest community in Delaware.

-Milford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Milford does not have a public transit system used by locals to get to and from work.

-The education level of Milford citizens is a little higher than the average for US cities and towns: 21.76% of adults in Milford have at least a bachelor's degree.
+The citizens of Milford are slightly better educated than the national average of 21.84% for all cities and towns, with 21.76% of adults in Milford having a bachelor's degree or advanced degree.

 Milford is an extremely ethnically-diverse city.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Black or African-American.
 Milford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.64% of the city’s residents.
 Important ancestries of people in Milford include English, German, Italian, and Polish.

 The most common language spoken in Milford is English.
 Other important languages spoken here include Spanish and French Creole.